Midway Games: Spin-off and home video game focus

 In 2004, in an effort to expand its market share, Midway began a purchasing spree of independent video game development studios to strengthen its product development teams In April 2004, Midway acquired Surreal Software of Seattle, Washington.
 In October 2004, it acquired Inevitable Entertainment of Austin, Texas (which became Midway Austin).
 In December 2004, it acquired Paradox Development of Moorpark, California.
 On August 4, 2005, Midway acquired privately held Australian developer Ratbag Games.
 The studio was renamed Midway Studios—Australia.
 Four months later, on December 13, Midway announced to its employees there that it was shutting the studio down, leaving its employees based at that studio without a job.
-Two days later, on December 15, the studio was closed and their Adelaide premises emptied.
+Two days later, on December 15, the studio was closed and its Adelaide premises emptied.
 During 2004 and 2005, Midway lost $20 million on sales of $162 million, and $112 million on sales of $150 million, respectively.
 Redstone voted his shares to elect his daughter Shari Redstone to Midway's board of directors and later as the chair of the board.

 On February 15, 2005, Midway signed an agreement with Cartoon Network to publish games, based on properties, namely that of Cartoon Network and Adult Swim, and had option to expand their own properties.

 Midway was ranked as the No. 4 video game publisher by sales in 2000.
 It was ranked as the No. 19 video game publisher in 2005 and had fallen to No. 20 in 2006, according to the magazine Game Developer.